ibikecph/ibikecph-android/README.md

 functionality, but also implements some additional things, among other things the "Knæk ruten" functionality.

-The Java code is published under the `com.spoiledmilk` namespace, and split into packages that reflect what part of the app they pertain to.
+The Java code is published under the `dk.kk` namespace, and split into packages that reflect what part of the app they pertain to.
 Model class names are suffixed with  `Data`.